wichaisw/colt-algorithm-course/README.md

 ## Better Sorting Algorithms
 ### Merge Sort
-* exploit the fact that 1 element (arrays of 0) is always sorted.
+* Exploit the fact that 1 element (arrays of 0) is always sorted.
-* divide & conquer by
+* Divide & conquer by
     1. repeatedly break arrays into halves until each one is empty or has one element, do this recursively.
         * break point: return early if having 0-1 member.
     2. merge sorted arrays back together with merge function.
         * merge & sort 2 sorted arrays together with 2 pointers for each array's length.
-* merge helper implementation:
+* Merge helper implementation:
     1. Create empty array, look at the smallest values in each input array (using multiple pointer).
     2. Loop until pointer exceeds the any array length.
     3. Push leftover members, since it's sorted, to the result array (do it for both array since we didn't check which array is larger).